 Advocating for budgetary changes is easier with objective numbers.
 Most organizations don’t make significant changes based on guesswork, especially when money is involved.
 At the same time, making B Lab a more equitable workplace isn’t something that can be done on the side or for free.
 Having hard numbers from the staff survey made it simpler for our Executive Team and Board of Directors to approve significant spends on:

-- Official budget for our volunteer Equity, Diversity, and Inclusion Committee, which had been operating without a formal budget since 2014;
+- An official budget for our volunteer Equity, Diversity, and Inclusion Committee, which had been operating without a formal budget since 2014;

-- Budget for staff-run Employee Resource Groups and Affinity Groups, such as our new Employee Resource Group on Race, Citizenship & Ethnicity;
+- Budgets for staff-run Employee Resource Groups and Affinity Groups, such as our new Employee Resource Group on Race, Citizenship & Ethnicity;

 - Inclusive leadership training and coaching for the B Lab Executive Team.